rpickz/go-benchpress/README.md

 Go Benchpress simplifies visualising these benchmark results - designed particularly for sub-benchmarks and demonstrating how your code performs at different data-set sizes - visually.

+## What Is Output?

+Go Benchpress outputs, by default, a file of results for each benchmark passed in (via the Benchmark result data).

+This is so that sub-benchmarks can be compared more easily.

+A second mode of operation exists - 'no separation'.
+This is where the results of __all__ the passed in benchmarks are output into a single file.

+You will find more information on the specifics of this in the [CSV Parser](./examples/csvparser) package - the README contains details instructions on CLI usage, and how to make use of these different modes.

+So, given Go Benchpress will either output a file for each benchmark, or a single file for all benchmarks, what formats are available?

 ## What Does It Look Like?

 Go Benchpress output can look like a variety of things.